 Style maven and contributing editor for American Vogue, Lauren Santo Domingo co-founded luxury e-tail site Moda Operandi in 2010 in collaboration with former Gilt Groupe executive Aslaug Magnusdottir .
-The innovative site, launched in conjunction with Autumn/Winter 2011 collections in February 2011, allowed avid shoppers to pre-order a select edit of catwalk looks directly after they were presented during fashion week through a series of online trunk shows, turning a six-month wait into an exciting ‘buy-now’ experience.
-Boasting a coveted list of designers including Givenchy, Proenza Schouler, Thom Browne and Theyskens’ Theory, the site proved a hit with consumers and by 2012 offered over 120 designer labels, shipping to over 150 worldwide locations.
+The innovative site allows avid shoppers to pre-order a select edit of catwalk looks directly after they are presented during fashion week through a series of online trunk shows, turning a six-month wait into a "buy-now" experience.
+Boasting a coveted list of designers including Givenchy, Oscar de la Renta and Prada, the 300-plus strong company has proved a hit with consumers and today offers a dedicated personal shopping service in its London and New York townhouses.

 An active philanthropist, Santo Domingo regularly chairs charitable events such as the Frick’s Young Fellows Ball and on the committee for New Yorkers for Children galas.
-Santo Domingo has also supported various movements such as the Save Venice charity and as co-chair of the annual Met Gala.
+Santo Domingo has also supported various movements such as the Save Venice charity and is co-chair of the annual Met Gala.
 She has also notably donated to democratic political candidates Hillary Clinton, Joe Kennedy and Kamala Harris.